openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 : OPTIONAL.
 A string determining the HTTP method to be used with the `request_uri` included in the same request.
 Two values are defined for `request_uri_method` in this specification: `get` and `post`.
 Please note that these values are case-insensitive.
 The GET method, as defined in [@RFC9101], involves the Wallet sending a GET request to retrieve a Request Object.
 The POST method, newly defined in this specification, involves the Wallet requesting the creation of a new Request Object as outlined in [@RFC9101] by sending an HTTP POST request to the request URI.
 This request using the HTTP POST is detailed in (#request_uri_method_post).
 `request_uri_method` MUST only be present if the request contains a `request_uri` parameter.
 If the `request_uri_method` parameter is not present, the Wallet MUST process the `request_uri` as defined in [@RFC9101].
 Wallets not supporting the new method `post` will send a GET request to the request URI (default behavior as defined in [@RFC9101]).

-If the Verifier uses the `request_uri_method` `post`, it SHOULD add the `client_metadata` parameter to the authorization request and use it to pass its capabilities.
-This allows the Wallet to determine the intersection of capabilities between Verifier and Wallet and sent only these in the `wallet_metadata` request parameter of the Request URI POST request.
-If the Verifier will add a `client_id_scheme` to the Request Object, it MUST also add the same `client_id_scheme` to the Authorization Request.
+If the Verifier uses the `request_uri_method` set to `post`, it SHOULD add the `client_metadata` parameter to the authorization request to pass its capabilities.
+This enables the Wallet to assess the Verifier's capabilities, allowing it to transmit only the relevant capabilities through the `wallet_metadata` request parameter in the Request URI POST request.
+If the Verifier uses the parameter `client_id_scheme` in the Request Object, it MUST also add the same `client_id_scheme` value in the Authorization Request.

 The following additional considerations are given for pre-existing Authorization Request parameters: